Jayesh-Kamble/video-vector-search/README.md

 **Make sure Qdrant is running before starting your FastAPI server!**

 **You only need to use one of these methods.**
-Both will make Qdrant available at `http://localhost:6333` for your project.
+Both will make Qdrant available at `http://localhost:6333` for this project.

 ---